-With conversational AI, voice-driven technologies like Amazon Alexa are finally starting to enable the sort of magical interactions we’ve dreamed of for decades (think: Star Trek computer).
-Using a voice user interface (VUI), we can engage with a voice service like Alexa and simply ask for what we want.
-We don’t have to translate our requests into the computer system’s language.
+With conversational AI, voice-enabled devices like Amazon Echo are finally starting to enable the sort of magical interactions we’ve dreamed of for decades (think: Star Trek computer).
+Through a voice user interface (VUI), voice services like Alexa can communicate with people in ways that feel effortless, solve problems, and get smarter over time.

 Conversations can be conceptually and emotionally complex; they entail much more than simple input and output.
-When we talk to each other, how we say things matters as much as what we say.
+When we talk to each other, how we say something also matters as much as what we say.

 Learn more: Amazon Alexa Voice Design Guide

-There are many layers to voice design, but you don’t need to be an expert to start designing and building voice experiences.
+There are many elements to voice design, but you don’t need to be an expert to start designing and building voice experiences.
 Anyone can create for voice using the Alexa Skills Kit (ASK), a collection of self-service APIs, tools, documentations, and code samples that makes it fast and easy to build for Alexa.
 With ASK, anyone can leverage Amazon’s pioneering knowledge in the field of voice design and get started quickly.